oarjones/ai-gamedev-pipeline/README.md

 Requirements
 ------------
-- Blender 4.5 (Python 3.10+ runtime)
+- Blender 4.5 (ships with Python 3.11)
-- Python package `websockets` available in Blender’s Python
+- Python package `websockets` available in Blender's Python

 Install & Enable
 ----------------
 1) In Blender, go to `Edit > Preferences > Add-ons`.
 2) Click `Install...`, select the project folder (or zip it first), and enable "MCP Blender Add-on (WS Scaffold)".
-3) Configure Host/Port under the add-on’s Preferences if needed.
+3) Configure Host/Port under the add-on's Preferences if needed.

 Start/Stop
 ----------